aialferov/cni-node/README.md

 For the same purpose we create some [RBAC] objects.

-Before deploying the example, please make sure you have uninstalled the [Simple Example] related workloads if you played with it.
-It uses the saming naming and might make undesired impact.
+Before deploying the example, please make sure you have uninstalled the [Simple Example](#simple-example) related workloads if you played with it.
+It uses the same naming and might make undesired impact.

 To deploy this example we use the following manifests: